INTERNATIONAL ASSOCIATION OF ARSON

 a.
 To unite for mutual benefit those public officials and private persons engaged in the control of arson and kindred crimes.

 b.
 To provide for exchange of technical information and developments.

 c.
-To cooperate with other law enforcement agencies and associations to further fire prevention and the suppression of crime.
+To cooperate with other fire and law enforcement agencies and associations to further fire prevention and the suppression of

 d.
-To encourage high professional standards of conduct among arson investigators and to continually strive to eliminate all factors which interfere with administration of crime suppression.
+To encourage high professional standards of conduct among fire investigators and to continually strive to eliminate all factors which interfere with administration of crime suppression.

 Any member in good standing of the International Association of Arson Investigators shall be eligible for membership in the Tennessee Chapter.